 Experiencing conflict at work?
 Are you having a difficult time working with a colleague?
 Are you having trouble communicating in your professional life?
-Are you feeling frustrated, vulnerable, or attacked?
+Are you feeling frustrated, vulnerable?
 Is a working relationship breaking down?
 Are you avoiding interacting with a colleague?
 Are you feeling uncomfortable to resolve an issue without support?

 As terrible as these situations sound, if you answered yes, you are probably not alone.
 Sometimes intelligent, articulate, sensitive, and caring professionals find themselves in circumstances that are both surprising and desperate.
 They feel devastated when they are unable to find a way out of the difficulties.

 The STA Mediation Service may be able to help.